Lendar/reactima-redux-ecosystem/JS.md

 A constructor is just a factory function with this glued to the new object for your “convenience”.
  In other words, it’s a less flexible subset of a factory function.
 ```
-* The Two Pillars of JavaScript [Part 1: How to Escape the 7th Circle of Hell](https://medium.com/javascript-scene/the-two-pillars-of-javascript-ee6f3281e7f3)
+* The Two Pillars of JavaScript [Part 1: How to Escape the 7th Circle of Hell](https://medium.com/javascript-scene/the-two-pillars-of-javascript-ee6f3281e7f3) [Part 2:How to Stop Micromanaging Everything](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4)
 ```
-Prototypal Inheritance (objects without classes, and prototype delegation, aka OLOO — Objects Linking to Other Objects), and Functional Programming (enabled by lambdas with closure)
+#1 Prototypal Inheritance (objects without classes, and prototype delegation, aka OLOO — Objects Linking to Other Objects)
+#2 Functional Programming (enabled by lambdas with closure)
 ```
 * :muscle: [The Single Biggest Mistake Programmers Make Every Day](https://medium.com/javascript-scene/the-single-biggest-mistake-programmers-make-every-day-62366b432308)
 * :muscle: [Common Misconceptions About Inheritance in JavaScript](https://medium.com/javascript-scene/common-misconceptions-about-inheritance-in-javascript-d5d9bab29b0a#.23df3eq1y)